f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

 * LLM02 Sensitive information disclosure
 * LLM07 System prompt leakage

+**Allow for lab start up time**

+Log into UDF and start up the lab environment.
+Given the resource intensity of this lab, it can take a few minutes for the lab VMs to start up to completion.
+This will ensure your lab environment is ready for use by the time you reach Module 2.

 **Components of lab**

 There are two VMs for the lab running a kubernetes cluster.